Why do the P90X Chest and Back workout?

 Like Key and Peele, peanut butter and chocolate, rap stars and giant egos, chest and back are made for one another.

-In trainer speak, that makes your chest and back muscles antagonists, explains Stephanie Saunders, executive director, fitness, for Beachbody.
-Contract your pecs, she says, and your lats lengthen; contract your lats, your pecs lengthen.
+In trainer speak, that makes your chest and back muscles antagonists, explains Stephanie Saunders, executive director, fitness for Beachbody.
+Contract your pecs, she says, and your lats lengthen; contract your lats, and your pecs lengthen.
 “Working them together, in a single intense format, means they stay balanced and efficient.”

 What Is the P90X Chest and Back Workout?

 Both moves are functional and effective — the push-up, a do-anywhere staple for your chest and shoulders; the pull-up, a perennially challenging move for your back and biceps.
 In the P90X workout program, you’ll run through several unusual variations of both moves — each emphasizing a different portion of your chest and back musculature, each scalable for novices and advanced lifters alike.

 Benefits of the P90X Chest and Back Workout

 The P90X Chest and Back workout balances each pushing movement with a pulling movement.
 That helps you avoid the common mistake of overworking muscles you can see in the mirror (the pecs) while underworking those you can’t (the lats).
 This back-to-front balance also helps prevent “lifter slouch,” the telltale shoulder slump you see among gym-goers who spend their whole workout bench pressing.

 In P90X’s Chest and Back workout, you’ll perform sets for your back and chest alternately.
 That way, one muscle group works while the other rests.
 “The muscle group at rest is ready to go when you switch over to it,” explains Saunders.
 Therefore, no additional rest time is needed.